 ARE YOU EMOTIONALLY READY TO BUY YOUR FIRST HOME?

-One of the benefits to renting is the flexibility.
+One of the benefits to renting vs owning is the flexibility.
 By renting, you’re not locked in to one place for years to come.
 Maybe a job opportunity comes up in another province or another country.
 If you’re renting, that’s an easy fix.

 If you picture yourself living in Toronto for the next five to ten years, I’d say that buying a property may be worth considering.
 Let’s be honest, even if you need to relocate for whatever reason you’re still able to rent out your property, earning you some extra income that can help pay down your mortgage.